elastio/bon/website/src/reference/builder/member/overwritable.md

 :::

-Makes it possible to call setters for the same member repeatedly.
+Lets calling setters for the same member repeatedly.

-For example this code wouldn't compile without this attribute:
+For example, this code wouldn't compile without this attribute:

 ```rust
 #[derive(bon::Builder)]